rezafaisal/ProteinSequenceClassificationProject/code/README.md

+# ProtSegR:

-# ProtSegR: R Package for Generating Segments and Numerical Representation Schemes for Protein Sequences
+ProtSegR is R Package for Generating Segments and Numerical Representation Schemes for Protein Sequences